- Why do Online Store Owners Migrate from Shopify to WooCommerce?

 It is for these reasons that those who previously worked with Shopify are looking for more affordable solutions for transfers, which would be in no way inferior in quality.

-- Meager deployment costs.
-Despite the fact that, when you migrate Shopify to WooCommerce, you automatically commit to paying for hosting, a domain name, and SSL certificate (within the US, the total monthly cost of these three services is more than $90), there are also hosting companies that offer special prices for WooCommerce users.
+Meager deployment costs.
+Despite the fact that, when you migrate Shopify to WooCommerce, you automatically commit to paying for hosting, a domain name, an SSL certificate (within the US, the total monthly cost of these three services is more than $90), there are also hosting companies that offer special prices for WooCommerce users.
 In particular, Bluehost charges only a hosting fee, and this service allows you to deploy your own trading internet site for less than $7 per month.

-- Extensive developer opportunities.
+Extensive developer opportunities.
 WooCommerce, being a WordPress plugin, gives web developers free access to tens of thousands of absolutely free additions.
-In particular, they can be used to integrate payment gateways, optimize search engine results, speed up the operation of the site and for any other purposes that, one way or another, help in improving the functionality.
+In particular, they can be used to integrate payment gateways, optimize search engine results, speed up the operation of the site, and for any other purposes that, one way or another, help in improving the functionality.
 Also, programmers who do the setup unanimously note the ease and speed of this procedure (especially in comparison with the previous platform).

-- Flexible opportunities for the implementation of electronic payments.
-In WooCommerce, the integration with popular payment gateways - PayPal and Stripe - are built-in by default.
+Flexible opportunities for the implementation of electronic payments.
+In WooCommerce, the integration with popular payment gateways - PayPal and Stripe - is built-in by default.
 If desired, you can add another payment gateway by simply setting the appropriate preferences in WooCommerce.
 It is also important to note that buyers who deal with online stores on WooCommerce do not pay any additional commissions when paying for goods, other than those prescribed by the bank that issued their card and the specific platform for processing electronic payments.

-- Low entrance threshold.
-A common feature of any online store based on WooCommerce is ease of customization, which is provided by WordPress.
-Adding new plugins, you can easily and very quickly expand the functionality of your trading platform.
+Low entrance threshold.
+A common feature of any online store based on WooCommerce is the ease of customization, which is provided by WordPress.
+By adding new plugins, you can easily and very quickly expand the functionality of your trading platform.
 It is quite easy to change the design of a website - in WordPress, there is a huge number of free and paid templates.
 In fact, the basics of WooCommerce can be mastered in a couple of hours and, if you do not have any resources to provide further maintenance, you can easily find assistance or even quickly tutor an employee.

 Let’s discuss how you can migrate from Shopify to WooCommerce.